How to Reset a Schlage Deadbolt: BE365, Connect and Encode

 - Add a User Code: Press “1” and then “#.”
 Enter a new 4-digit user code, then press “#” again.
 Re-enter the same code and press “#” to confirm.
 The lock beeps three times if it’s successful.

-- Add More Codes: Repeat step 2 for additional codes.
-I set up one for myself, one for my spouse, and a temporary one for my dog walker.
+- Add More Codes: Repeat step 2 for additional codes — one per person who needs access, plus a temporary one if needed.

 - Change the Programming Code (Optional): To change the 6-digit programming code, enter the current programming code, press “3” and “#,” then enter a new 6-digit code and press “#.”
 Re-enter it to confirm.

-I made my codes easy to remember but not obvious (no “1234” here!).
+Make your codes easy to remember but not obvious — avoid “1234” or your street address.
 Write them down somewhere safe, like a password manager, so you don’t have to reset again.

 Troubleshooting Common Reset Issues

-- Missed the 10-Second Window: If you don’t reconnect the battery fast enough, the reset won’t work.
-Just start over and move quickly.
+- Missed the 10-Second Window: If you don’t reconnect the battery fast enough, the reset won’t take.
+Start over and move quickly — have the battery in hand before you press the button.

 - Lock Won’t Accept Default Codes: Double-check the sticker for the correct codes.
-If it’s still not working, the lock might need a new battery or a deeper reset.
-Try disconnecting the battery for a full minute before retrying.
+If it’s still not working, try disconnecting the battery for a full minute before retrying, or try holding both outside buttons for 30 seconds as an alternate reset.

-If you’re still stuck, Schlage’s website has model-specific manuals, and their customer support is super helpful.
-I called them once, and they walked me through a tricky reset in minutes.
+If you’re still stuck, Schlage’s website has model-specific manuals, and their customer support can walk you through a tricky reset.

 Maintaining Your Schlage Deadbolt After a Reset

-- Check the Battery: For keypad models, replace the 9-volt battery every 6-12 months.
-I mark my calendar to avoid surprises.
+- Check the Battery: For keypad models, replace the 9-volt battery roughly once a year, or sooner if the keypad starts responding slowly.

-- Clean the Keypad: Dust and grime can make the buttons sticky.
-I wipe mine with a damp cloth (no harsh chemicals) every few months.
+- Clean the Keypad: Dust and grime can make buttons sticky.
+Wipe with a damp cloth (no harsh chemicals) every few months.

-- Lubricate the Bolt: If the bolt feels stiff, a tiny bit of lock lubricant (like graphite powder) works wonders.
-I apply it once a year.
+- Lubricate the Bolt: If the bolt feels stiff, a small amount of lock lubricant (like graphite powder) helps.
+Apply about once a year.

-- Test Regularly: Every few months, I test my codes and make sure the bolt moves smoothly.
-It’s a quick way to catch issues early.
+- Test Regularly: Every few months, test your codes and make sure the bolt moves smoothly — a quick way to catch issues early.

 Why Schlage Deadbolts Are Worth the Effort

-I’ve tried a few lock brands over the years, but Schlage stands out for its reliability and ease of use.
+Schlage stands out among lock brands for reliability and ease of use.
 Their deadbolts are sturdy, and the keypad models add convenience without sacrificing security.
-Resetting might seem daunting at first (I was nervous too!), but it’s a small price to pay for peace of mind.
-Whether you’re securing your home, managing rentals, or just love the keyless entry, a Schlage deadbolt is a solid investment.
+Resetting might seem daunting the first time, but it’s a small price to pay for peace of mind.
+Whether you’re securing your home, managing rentals, or just prefer keyless entry, a Schlage deadbolt is a solid investment.

 Conclusion: Take Control of Your Home Security